Glycolic Acid Peels

 - Smooth rough skin

-Keep in mind that each of these things will depend on your skin, the strength of the peel, and the number of peels you get.
-You will usually need more than one peel to achieve your desired results.
+Keep in mind that each of these treatment benefits will depend on your skin, the strength of the peel, and the number of peels you get.
+You will usually need more than one peel to achieve your desired skin results.

-During the peel, your skin will tingle, feel prickly, and turn red.
-Stronger peels, like 75% glycolic acid, may even burn.
+In general, your skin will tingle, feel prickly, and turn red during the peel.
+Stronger peels, like 75% glycolic acid, may even burn and make your eyes water.
 If you are getting a professional glycolic acid peel, there will most likely be a fan running to help cool your skin and ease the burning sensation.
-You will probably also be red for a of couple hours after the peel or even for the rest of the day.
+You will probably also be red for a couple of hours after the peel or even for a few days.

-Cold compresses can help reduce the redness and irritation from the peel.
-Many places apply cool steam on your skin for half an hour post-peel.
-One place I went to wrapped my face up in a giant cold towel and then applied a cooling mask afterwards.
-All of these steps help reduce any redness and inflammation.
-If you are giving yourself an at-home peel and your skin is really red, you can simply wet some paper towels and drape them over your skin (or stick your face in a cool mist humidifier).
-Paper masks may also be used.
+Cold compresses can help reduce the redness and irritation from the glycolic acid peel.
+Many places apply cool steam to your skin for half an hour post-peel.
+One place I went to actually wrapped my face up in a giant cold towel and then applied a cooling mask afterwards.
+All of these steps help reduce any redness and inflammation you may experience.
+If you are giving yourself an at-home peel and your skin is really red, you can simply wet some paper towels and drape them over your skin or stick your face in a cool mist humidifier.
+Paper masks, popular in Asia, may also be used to soothe your skin after the glycolic acid peel.

 Is there any downtime?

 Glycolic peels are not considered deep peels, so you don't physically "peel" from them.
-You may flake a bit, but it's nowhere as intense as the peeling from TCA peels.
+Your skin may feel dry and flake a bit, but it's nowhere as intense as the peeling from TCA peels.
 Therefore, there is very little downtime associated with glycolic acid peels.
-You probably won't have to schedule time off or work or anything because the effects of the peel can usually be covered up with makeup.
+You probably won't have to schedule time off work or opt out of social events because the side effects of the peel can usually be covered up with makeup.

-It's still a good idea to get the peel done over the weekend to give your skin time to heal and to account for any possible irritation.
-I've gotten a 75% glycolic acid peel before (after taking 4 months to work my way up from 30%) and only had some redness and light flaking skin on my cheeks, so the downtime isn't too bad.
+It's still a good idea to get them done over the weekend to give your skin time to heal and to account for any possible irritation.
+I've gotten a 75% glycolic acid peel before (after taking 4 months to work my way up from 30%) and only had some redness and light flaking skin on my cheeks, so the downtime isn't too bad if you get them done properly.

 If you do flake and peel a bit, let it peel naturally or you run the risk of scarring your skin.
+Don't pick at your face and definitely avoid using scrubs and other exfoliating products until your skin fully heals.
 After any chemical peel, you should also stay out of the sun and use a good sunscreen.
-For more details on side effects and warnings for chemical peels, check here.
-And here are precise instructions for using at-home chemical peels.
+Chemical peels make your skin more sensitive to sunlight so you want to make sure you protect your skin from getting future sun damage.
+For more detail about side effects and warnings for chemical peels, check here.

 You can usually maintain your peel results by having one done every three weeks.
-However, light peels (30%) can be performed every two weeks if you so desire.
+However, light glycolic acid peels (30%) can be performed every two weeks if you so desire.

 Related articles:

-- Top 7 Things to Repair and Prevent Aging
+- Top 7 Tips to Repair and Prevent Aging

 - Wear Sunscreen the Right Way